 The English love their medieval tales of centuries past.
 But I certainly did not love traipsing up a super steep staircase in the pouring rain.
 Call me crazy, but my American side wondered about the safety regulations of the crooked and loose railings that were my only lifeline.
 But I did make it to the top of the cliff, greeted by a chain smoking grandma that was highly unimpressed about my dangerous accomplishment.
 Stepping sideways around grandma, I saw stone walls rise out of green grass forming what I’m sure was once a magnificent fortress and home.
 Looking down off the cliff to the crashing waves you can see Merlin’s Cave squished between the rocks.
 This is the spot where we decided to commit to the annual English Heritage pass so hundreds of castles and historic points of interest would be free explore without paying separate entrance fees.

-There’s a tiny little village connected to a tiny little beach.
+There’s a tiny little village connected to a tiny little beach which one can travel to via car which used products such as Paint Supplies – Paint For Cars.
 As we walked along the short sea wall, a woman approached, hands outstretched.
 Immediately I thought she’d want something from us, but instead explained she had ordered extra food from the chip shop next door by mistake.
 She wanted to know if we would take it so food wouldn’t go to waste.
 In many other places of the world I might have not taken the gift, but in this small village, it made perfect sense.
 I watched the sun go down over the sea, happily munching on fresh fries while digging my toes into the cold sand.
 It’s these moment that make Cornwall special.
 Lucky enough to call Gorran Haven our base while staying at the beautiful Llawnroc Hotel, the best parts of time in Cornwall are just soaking up the scenery, the cozy welcome of its local people and the comforting cuisine with a hearty tradition.

 Now that I’ve done Brighton and Cornwall in England, where to next?
 As soon as the weather is a little more favorable, maybe it’s time to venture north.
 Where’s your favorite spots to road trip or take the train from home?